 The upper limit on the [OIII]/H$\beta$ ratio ($<0.25$) can be used to obtain an estimate of the upper limit of the gas metallicity 12+$\rm \log_{10}(O/H)$.
 Although in principle the relation between these two quantities is bivariate, the upper metallicity branch can safely be discarded by the lack of metal lines in the spectrum.
 Considering the recent calibration obtained by \citet{Cataldi2025}, for {\it Pseudo-LRD-NOM} we obtain 12+$\rm \log_{10}(O/H) < 7.0$, i.e. $<0.02 \, \rm Z_\odot$ (this value would be even lower considering other calibrations from the literature).
 So this would suggest that the ISM warm gas in {\it Pseudo-LRD-NOM}'s host is close to pristine condition.
 However, these calibrations are based on galaxies whose ISM's densities are less extreme than for {\it Pseudo-LRD-NOM}, so their application to LRDs may not be straightforward, as we discuss below.

 We produced a range of line emission models using the software \textsc{Cloudy} \citep{ferland_2013, ferland_2017} to investigate under which conditions the observed line ratios of {\it Pseudo-LRD-NOM} can be reproduced.
 For our ionizing source, we consider stellar population models from BPASS \citep{eldridge_binary_2017} that include a burst in star formation and binary systems.
 We consider both solar and sub-solar metallicities for the stellar and gas-phase metallicities and employ stellar populations with ages in the range $10^6$ to $10^8$~years.
-These stars are the only source of ionizing photons in our model and no dust is present in any of our models.
+These stars are the only source of ionizing photons and no dust is present in any of our models.

-Although we will argue in \S\ref{sec:sed} that {\it Pseudo-LRD-NOM} actually has non-negligible dust attenuation of its spectral continuum, the main objective here is to show that the spectral line ratios can be explained even without invoking the presence of dust.
+Although we will argue in \S\ref{sec:sed} that {\it Pseudo-LRD-NOM} has actually non-negligible dust attenuation of its spectral continuum, the main objective here is to show that the spectral line ratios can be explained even without invoking the presence of dust.
 We will discuss later the implications of the high Balmer decrements being partly produced by dust attenuation (see \S\ref{sec:sed}).

 In Fig.~\ref{fig:lineratios} we show the \textsc{Cloudy} model tracks corresponding to a very young starburst with age 1~Myr.
 We see that only models with high gas density ($n_{\rm H}> 10^6 \, \rm cm^{-3}$) can reproduce {\it Pseudo-LRD-NOM}'s line ratios.
-Stellar and gas metallicities between $0.01 \, \rm Z_\odot$ and $0.1 \, \rm Z_\odot$ are all similarly suitable.
+Different combinations of stellar and gas metallicities between $0.01 \, \rm Z_\odot$ and $0.1 \, \rm Z_\odot$ are similarly suitable.
 Note that the high gas densities needed for our source are above the [OIII]$\lambda 5007$ critical density, which is $7 \times 10^5 \, \rm cm^{-3}$ \citep{osterbrock_astrophysics_2006, BaskinLaor2005}.
-This means that, in {\it Pseudo-LRD-NOM}, the [OIII]$\lambda 5007$ line emission would mainly governed by collisional excitation rather than photoionization.
+This means that, in {\it Pseudo-LRD-NOM}, the [OIII]$\lambda 5007$ line emission would mainly be governed by collisional excitation rather than photoionization.